Pelasgians

-During the classical period, enclaves under that name survived in several locations of mainland Greece, Crete, and other regions of the Aegean.
-Populations identified as "Pelasgian" spoke a language or languages that at the time Greeks identified as "barbarian", though some ancient writers nonetheless described the Pelasgians as Greeks.
+In the Classic period, enclaves under that name survived in several locations of mainland Greece, Crete, and other regions of the Aegean.
+Populations identified as "Pelasgian" spoke a language or languages that at the time Greeks ambivalently identified as "barbarian", though some ancient writers nonetheless described the Pelasgians as Greeks.
 A tradition also survived that large parts of Greece had once been Pelasgian before being Hellenized.
 These parts fell largely, though far from exclusively, within the territory which by the 5th century BC was inhabited by those speakers of ancient Greek who were identified as Ionians and Aeolians.

 Etymology

 Much like all other aspects of the "Pelasgians", their ethnonym (Pelasgoi) is of extremely uncertain provenance and etymology.
-Michael Sakellariou collects fifteen different etymologies proposed for it by philologists and linguists during the last 200 years, though he admits that "most [...] are fanciful".
+Michael Sakellariou collects fifteen different etymologies proposed for it by philologists and linguists during the last two hundred years, though he admits that "most [...] are fanciful".